 * Roms MUST be placed in the "roms" directory.

 * Roms must be UNCOMPRESSED, with the .NDS extension.

 * This emulator can only work from hard disk.

 * Games can be trimmed with a program like "NDSTokyoTrim25Beta2.exe" to make them smaller, and they will use less space in disk.

 The Nintendo DS has 2 screens.
 The screen of below can be touched with a digital pen named "Stylus".
-In this version of DesmumeX, I have implemente both the physical buttons of the DS, and the possibility of "touching" the screen with a virtual cursor.
+In DesmumeX, I have implemented both the physical buttons of the DS, and the possibility of "touching" the screen with a virtual "stylus".

 * D-pad: It's mapped to the D-pad of the Nintendo DS

 * A,B,X,Y buttons: They are mapped to the Triangle, Square, Circle, Cross buttons of the DS.